 Oh yes: Partly because I'm not a fan of listening to another ham's 15-minute broadcast I find I quite enjoy contests as the exchanges are nice and short but the contact still gets made.
 Future station refinements revolve around improving layout and antennae in an attempt to improve performance but to be honest, as my back garden could, on a foggy day, pass for GCHQ, there's not a lot more I can put 'out back' without possibly invoking the wrath of the neighbours or the local council planning orifice.

 Radio amateurs have dragged the hobby screaming and kicking into the 21st century by the use of digital transmissions.
 I like messing about with digital modes and spend most of my time on the radio engaging in conversations using digital transmissions.
-For those not familiar with this (and maybe you should be really) it usually involves the transmission and reception of text, sent via the computer keyboard and decoded by feeding the received audio tones into the computer's sound card, which displays the received text on the screen as in the screenshot below.
+For those not familiar with this, it usually involves the transmission and reception of text, sent via the computer keyboard and decoded by feeding the received audio tones into the computer's sound card, which displays the received text on the screen as in the screenshot below.

 I also have a firm interest in Morse Code.